Dynamoid/dynamoid/README.md

 ## Configuration

-There are listed all the configuration options:
+Listed below are all configuration options.

 * `adapter` - usefull only for the gem developers to switch to a new adapter.
 Default and the only available value is `aws_sdk_v2`
 * `namespace` - prefix for table names, default is `dynamoid_#{application_name}_#{environment}` for Rails application and `dynamoid` otherwise